-When you choose to see the good in others
+When you recognize true light in others

 you end up discovering the best in yourself.

 In 2011 an animal communicator named Anna Breytenbach was called to the Jukani Animal Sanctuary to consult with a black leopard named Diablo.
-Diablo had been rescued from a Zoo in the U.K. after being terribly treated.
+Diablo had been rescued from a Zoo in the U.K. after being terribly mistreated.
 His new sanctuary would seem to be the perfect home, but the cat was even more unhappy on the planes of South Africa.

 Amidst his ability to connect with and care for all the other big cats living on his land, the main sanctuary owner/care giver was at a loss as to how to help Diablo.
-The black cat refused to come out of his enclosement, aside from a one time attack that sent the caregiver to hospital.
+The black cat refused to come out of his enclosure, aside from a one time attack that sent the caregiver to hospital.
 The caregiver did not believe it was possible to speak with animals, but he was desperate and willing to try anything.

 The caregiver imagined the animal communicator was just a bright girl able to come up with constructive advice that made sense, so he chalked it up to cleverness, until she mentioned one more thing.